 Dry excess water and damp areas immediately.

 Keep moisture and humidity levels normal with proper ventilation.
 Mold needs moisture to grow.
 Keeping your home as dry as possible will help prevent mold growth.
-Proper ventilation and use of fans while cooking dinner or taking a shower can help keep mold at bay.
+Proper ventilation and the use of fans, while cooking dinner or taking a shower, can help keep mold at bay.